Skip to content

 The get_template_response function expects the following arguments:

-• request: (required): The HTTP request object.
+• request (required): The HTTP request object.

-• name: (required): The name of the template to render.
+• name (required): The name of the template to render.

-Any additional arguments or keyword arguments provided will be passed directly to the template as context.
-This allows you to include dynamic data in the template rendering process.
 You can pass these arguments either as keyword arguments or positional arguments, depending on your preference.

 Warning